 If you or someone you know has lost a loved one as a result of a medical error, you may be able to hold the medical providers accountable for the consequences.
-Our Massachusetts wrongful death lawyers represent families throughout New England, including Massachusetts, New Hampshire, and Rhode Island.
+Our Boston lawyers represent families throughout New England, including Massachusetts, New Hampshire, and Rhode Island.

-Contact the Massachusetts medical malpractice wrongful death attorneys Crowe & Mulvey, LLP at (617) 404-3417 today for a free consultation about your case.
+Contact the Boston medical malpractice wrongful death attorneys Crowe & Harris, LLP at (617) 404-3417 today for a free consultation about your case.

 Why Do I Need a Lawyer?

 The death of a loved one is an immensely tragic time in the lives of the surviving family members.
 Along with the overwhelming grief that comes with such a devastating loss, the person’s spouse or children may also be forced to deal with difficult financial questions, like how to pay for funeral expenses and how they will be able to support themselves without their loved one in their life.

 It’s times like these that a capable, compassionate attorney can make a huge difference in your life.
 You do not have to suffer additional pain due to a tragic accident, nor should you allow those responsible for your loss to potentially make the same fatal mistake again.
 By taking legal action against the medical facility or doctor responsible for the loss of your loved one, you may be able to secure the compensation you deserve to help you grieve and try to rebuild a new life while preserving the memory of your loved one, and you may be able to prevent anyone else from suffering the same loss that you endured.